 Penalties for engaging in hazing activities include University sanctions against individuals and organizations, and criminal sanctions under state law.

-Infractions of the above Antihazing Regulations are subject to sanctions as set forth in the Charter of the University Student Judicial System.
+Infractions of the Anti-Hazing Regulations are subject to sanctions described in the Charter of the Student Disciplinary System.
 These sanctions include the following: warning, reprimand, fine, restitution, disciplinary probation for a specified period, withdrawal of privileges, indefinite probation (i.e., probation whenever and as long as the respondent is a full- or part-time student at the University), term suspension (ordinarily not to exceed two years), indefinite suspension with no automatic right of readmission, or expulsion.

 C. Criminal and Civil Liability

 In addition to the sanctions described above, a student or organization may be subject to civil liability or to criminal liability under Pennsylvania's Anti-Hazing or other laws.

 Updated March 16, 2018